RosettaCommons/binder/documentation/config.rst

 ``--annotate-includes`` [debug] if specified Binder will comment each include with type name which trigger it inclusion.
+``--annotate-functions`` [debug] if specified Binder will generate an extra comment for each function/constructor bound containing its C++ type signature.

 ``--trace`` [debug] if specified instruct Binder to add extra debug output before binding each type.
 This might be useful when debugging generated code that produce seg-faults during python import.